pabloviniciuzz/pabloviniciuzz/README.md

 Data Science and Machine Learning
 ---------------------------------

 I started learning about data science in 2021 during the pandemic, before that I was a filmmaker, I've always been passionate about cinema and audiovisual.
 I decided to drop out of radio and television college, which I was halfway through, after becoming intensely interested in data and machine learning, after reading an article that related mass communication with addressable algorithms.
 I am currently majoring in Information Systems at Universidade Presbiteriana Mackenzie, in São Paulo, ending in 2024.
-If you want to get in touch with me, go to my LinkedIn.
+If you want to contact me, go to my LinkedIn.

 * 🌍  I'm based in São Paulo, Brazil
 * 🖥️  See my portfolio at [Medium](https://medium.com/@pabloviniciuzz)